 A student who completes the curriculum in four consecutive years is required to meet the graduation requirements listed in the TCOM Catalog published for the year entered and/or any subsequent or additional program requirements.
 In the event of an extension beyond the four years, the student must meet the requirements for the class with whom the individual graduates.
 Students who do not fulfill all graduation requirements by graduation day may not be allowed to participate in the commencement ceremony.

 One semester credit hour (SCH) is assigned to each 16 hours of scheduled student activity, including examinations.
 Students receive four semester credit hours for each four-week rotation.

-Application of voluntary withdrawal from the DO degree program must be made in writing to the Dean of TCOM.
+Application of voluntary withdrawal from the University of North Texas Health Science Center (UNTHSC) must be made in writing to the Dean of TCOM.
 The Dean may request a personal interview before the withdrawal is granted.

 - Students who are absent from required coursework without notifying the Dean of TCOM and without completing the established withdrawal procedures within 30 days will be administratively withdrawn from UNTHSC.

 - Students must report to the Office of the Registrar to obtain and complete a withdrawal form before they can officially withdraw from UNTHSC.
 Students who do not complete this application for voluntary withdrawal will not be entitled to an official withdrawal and, consequently, will not be considered for re-admission at a later date.

 - Re-admission for any withdrawal is at the sole discretion of the Dean.

 - Any student who withdraws due to poor academic progress re-enters UNTHSC and receives a failing grade in any course may be recommended for unconditional dismissal with no opportunity for re-admission.